-Additionally, the power energy sector in the Republic of Kazakhstan is still impacted by political, legislative, fiscal and regulatory developments.
+Additionally, energy sector in the Republic of Kazakhstan is still impacted by political, legislative, fiscal and regulatory developments.
 The prospects for future economic stability in the Republic of Kazakhstan are largely dependent upon the effectiveness of economic measures undertaken by the Government, together with legal, controlling and political developments, which are beyond the Company's control.

-For the purpose of measurement of expected credit losses ("ECL") the Company uses supportable forward-looking information, including forecasts of macroeconomic variables.
+For the purpose of measurement of expected credit losses (hereinafter - "ECL") the Group uses supportable forward-looking information, including forecasts of macroeconomic variables.
 As with any economic forecast, however, the projections and likelihoods of their occurrence are subject to a high degree of inherent uncertainty and therefore the actual outcomes may be significantly different from those projected.

 In December 2019, news from China about the outbreak of a new virus first appeared.
 On 11 March 2020, the World Health Organization announced an outbreak of a new type of coronavirus, COVID19, as a pandemic.
-According to the decree of the President of the Republic of Kazakhstan dated 15 March 2020 No. 285 "On the introduction of a state of emergency in the Republic of Kazakhstan," a state of emergency was introduced in the country for the period from 16 March 2020 until 11 May 2020.
+In response to the pandemic, the Kazakhstani authorities implemented numerous measures attempting to contain the spreading and impact of COVID-19, such as travel bans and restrictions, quarantines, shelter-in-place orders and limitations on business activity, including closures.
+Some of the above measures were subsequently relaxed.
+The Company's activities for the period of quarantine were not suspended, the work of office employees was organized remotely.